MattHatwey/Manemo/chapter2.md

 "Yes we can!!!" said Matt.
 Matt started floating in the air, and grew wings.
 So did the others.

 The sky turned dark, and a blizzard had begun.
 Then, half of the robots were turned to rocks.
 The robots were all shot by strawberry seeds, and a gust of wind started blowing around N/O/N1394.
 The other half of the robots were surrounded by wisteria and could not escape.
 After that, a large fire started, and some dark chocolate was melting, and it became so hot that the chocolate burned some of the robots surrounded by wisteria.
-Suddenly the grass that was burnt started growing into poison ivy, which made Odd itchy all over, and finally, a magic spell was cast into the grounds, and all of the robots and N/O/N1394 blew up in the sky like fireworks.
+Suddenly the grass that was burnt started growing into poison ivy, which made Odd itch all over, and finally, a magic spell was cast into the grounds, and all of the robots and N/O/N1394 blew up in the sky like fireworks.

 "Wait, HOW?" said Odd.